Tutorial: Create Your First Design¶

 - Board layout

-Design files for board and schematic are in designs/jitx-design/design-info
+Design files for board and schematic are in designs/jitx-design/design-info.

-- Export to CAD
+- Export to CAD - In the terminal, type: export-design().

-(default from helpers). - All data remains local to your computer.
+- All data remains local to your computer.

 - In the terminal, type: